 - Happens to Ran Mouri in one of the Detective Conan Non serial movies, Captured in her Eyes, after she not only catches a clear view of the murderer, but is almost shot to death by him and the other local Action Girl Satou takes FOUR bullets for her.
 The victim spends a good part of the movie in an Heroic BSOD, barely able to take care of herself and others, and the trope is lampshaded as her doctor says she might be afraid to recover her memories due to the events that made her go amnesiac.
 She doesn't recover until the Big Bad tries to kill both her and Conan in exactly the same way; she reacts by loudly declaring her martial arts expertise and curbstomping her rival.

 - Also happens to a teenager named Touma Tachihara in the fifteenth movie (Quarter of Silence).
-He wakes up after spending eight years in a coma, without any memories of a certain incident; the key to solve the mystery relays on him getting his memories back.
-It turns out that Touma witnessed a hit-and-run, was kidnapped by the culprit (a friend of his Hot Mom), and while trying to escape he fell off a cliff...
+He wakes up after an eight-years-long, without any memories of the certain incident that caused it in the first place; the key to solve the mystery relies on him getting his memories back.
+It turns out that Touma witnessed a hit-and-run, was kidnapped by the culprit (a friend of his mom), and while trying to escape he fell off a cliff...

 - Kai Hiwatari of Beyblade lost his memory after trying to use Black Dranzer when he was too young led to the destruction of the Abbey.
 It's not clear if this is due to emotional trauma, or physical trauma from debris.